Preventing wider conflict

 International Alert Phlippines Statement, 14 May 2021

-The Office of the Presidential Adviser on the Peace Process (OPAPP) released a statement on 9 May 2021 criticizing International Alert Philippines for declaring that the normalization process has failed to normalize conditions in the Bangsamoro.
+The Office of the Presidential Adviser on the Peace Process (OPAPP) released a statement on 9 May 2021 criticizing International Alert Philippines for declaring that the normalization process has failed to normalise conditions in the Bangsamoro.

-OPAPP accused Alert and its Senior Peace and Conflict Adviser for not recognizing the other key aspects of the process and for “war-mongering” by making sweeping statements about the flaws and failures of this integral component of the Comprehensive Agreement on the Bangsamoro (CAB) and the Bangsamoro Organic Law (BOL).
+OPAPP accused Alert and its Senior Peace and Conflict Adviser for not recognising the other key aspects of the process and for “war-mongering” by making sweeping statements about the flaws and failures of this integral component of the Comprehensive Agreement on the Bangsamoro (CAB) and the Bangsamoro Organic Law (BOL).
 OPAPP also questioned Alert’s proposal to pause, take stock, and reverse course, arguing that this will only erode trust and allow the resumption of violence.

 These comments were in response to key issues that Alert underlined in an April 30 press release that asked (a) why ceasefire protocols and mechanisms are still being invoked by the Moro Islamic Liberation Front (MILF) against security forces in pursuit of violent extremists, or (b) why the Bangsamoro Transition Authority (BTA) and Bangsamoro Autonomous Region in Muslim Mindanao (BARMM) failed to enact a vital land law that is central to the normalization process, and (c) why kinship relations must not be allowed to get in the way of preventing and countering violent extremism.